ndf-zz/metarace-trackmeet/databridge.md

-distance | string | Event distance and units (if relevant) laps | integer | Number of laps (if relevant) status | STATUS | Status of the result type | string | Indication of the type of result competitorType | string | Indication of the competitor type lines | array | Ordered list of RESULTLINE objects units | string | Result units if applicable
+distance | string | Event distance and units (if relevant) laps | integer | Number of laps (if relevant) status | STATUS | Status of the result competitionType | string | Indication of the type of result competitorType | string | Indication of the competitor type lines | array | Ordered list of RESULTLINE objects units | string | Result units if applicable